Employees

 Health

 Aiming to create a work environment that promotes our employees’ mental and physical health and help them to shine at Nidec to the best extent possible, we have a Health Promotion Committee in place.
 Each business base has health promotion personnel to launch measures tailored to its workplace, while working in collaboration with industrial doctors, i.e., health experts, and a health insurance union for the entire company to promote a health-oriented business management.
-In March 2022, Nidec Corporation was certified as an “Excellent (Large-scale) Health-Conscious Corporation 2022” for the second consecutive year for its strategic health management measures for its employees based on a management perspective.
+In March 2023, Nidec Corporation was certified as an “Excellent (Large-scale) Health-Conscious Corporation 2023” for the third consecutive year for its strategic health management measures for its employees based on a management perspective.

 Health management promotion system

-Health & Productivity Management Organization 2021
+Health & Productivity Management Organization 2023

 (large enterprises)